rethinkdb/rethinkdb-rs/4-admin/migration.md

 # Rebuild indexes

-After upgrading from RethinkDB version 1.13 to version 2.0.5, you'll need to rebuild outdated secondary indexes manually.
+When you upgrade a major release (i.e., 2.1 to 2.2), you should rebuild outdated secondary indexes manually.
 This can be done easily from the command line:

     rethinkdb index-rebuild

-Then you can upgrade from version 2.0.5 to 2.1 or higher.
+This is *required* if you're upgrading from versions before 1.16; in those cases, you'll need to upgrade to version 2.0.5 first.
+(You can download 2.0.5 and other older versions at RethinkDB's [download archive](http://download.rethinkdb.com)).
+If you're upgrading from RethinkDB version 1.16 or later, you can move to 2.2 or higher directly.

-If you're upgrading from RethinkDB version 1.14 or later, you can upgrade to 2.1 or higher directly, and you won't need to rebuild indexes.
+Note that rebuilding indexes is *not* required if you're upgrading between minor releases (i.e., 2.2.0 to 2.2.1).

 # Migrating old data